plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

 η-⊤′ : ∀ (w : ⊤′) → tt′ ≡ w
 η-⊤′ tt′ = refl
 ```
-The pattern match on the left-hand side is essential.
+The pattern matching on the left-hand side is essential.
 Replacing
 `w` by `tt′` allows both sides of the propositional equality to
 simplify to the same term.
 As with products, it is convenient to have η-equality *definitionally*,